ivin-titus/Quote-Generator/README.md

 1. **Changing the background**: Modify the background image URL in the CSS file
 2. **Styling adjustments**: Update colors, fonts, and sizing in the CSS file
 3. **Additional features**: Add quote categories, favorites functionality, or social sharing options

+## Contributing

+We welcome contributions to this project!
+Here are some ways you can help:

+1. **Fix CORS issues**: Help improve the CORS error handling to make the demo work across all devices
+2. **Add new features**: Implement quote categories, social sharing, or favorites
+3. **Improve accessibility**: Make the application more accessible to all users
+4. **Fix bugs**: Address any issues you find while using the application

+To contribute:
+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## License